Lübeck-Flughafen station

-The Lübeck–Lüneburg railway runs close to the currently unused Lübeck Airport.
+The Lübeck–Lüneburg railway runs close to the reopened Lübeck Airport.
 The opening of the station has improved the accessibility of the airport; the trip from Lübeck Hauptbahnhof has decreased from some 30 minutes by bus to less than ten minutes.
+In 2024, Ryanair announced it would return to Lübeck after a ten-year hiatus, inaugurating scheduled flights to London, Málaga and Palma de Mallorca in 2025.

 The installation of a lift to the bridge running above the platform has significantly shortened the route to the airport.
 The lift took over two years to complete.

 Rail services

 The station is located on the Kiel–Lüneburg route.
 It is served hourly daily (weekdays and Sundays) in each direction (April 2013) with two departures every hour.
 Scheduled services are operated with a class 648 (Alstom Coradia LINT) diesel multiple units.
 There is a direct connection from Kiel Hauptbahnhof without changing trains; from Hamburg, there are two connections per hour to this station, one with a change in Lübeck and the other with a change in Büchen.

 The following service stops at the station: